midstar/pycstruct/doc/source/overview.rst

 a dictionary for each member.
 If any of the members fails due to formatting errors these members will be ignored.

-When serializing a dictionary into a binary pcstruct will just pick the first member it finds in the dictionary.
+When serializing a dictionary into a binary pycstruct will just pick the first member it finds in the dictionary.
 Therefore you should only define the member that you which to serialize in your dictionary.